Mroik/woop-attack/rules.md

 - Special actions:
     - A player can use an action to donate points
     - A player can donate any amount of points they have
-    - A player can build a zord by spending 10 points
+    - A player can build a zord by spending 10 points and using an action
     - A player can use an action to increase their range by one
     - At the end of the day the range returns to its base value
     - A player can spend 5 points to gift an action to another player

+Objectives:
+- Across the map there are multiple totems
+- Only some of the totems are active each week
+- At the end of the day the totem awards 40 points distributed equally among the players based on the zords in the totem area

 Tecnicalities
 ============